San Diego Juvenile Detention Sexual Abuse Lawsuits

 - Deliberate indifference by administrators who ignored or dismissed complaints.

 Many survivors were silenced through threats, punishment, or inaction by those in charge.
 These failures not only allowed the abuse to continue but also stripped victims of their chance to be heard.
-Today, these patterns are the focus of multiple lawsuits and legal investigations seeking accountability.
+Today, these patterns are the focus of multiple sexual abuse lawsuits against juvenile detention centers in California and legal investigations seeking accountability.

 Understanding Sexual Abuse Claims Against Youth Residential Treatment and Juvenile Detention Centers in San Diego County